 With a catalog of 30+ executors, passing them all as "tools" to the LLM blows up the prompt and dilutes the attention.
 The pre-filter ranks by relevance and passes to the LLM only the most promising ones.

-In v1.1 the ranking is bag-of-words: it tokenises the user query, tokenises the affinity declared in each manifest, sums the matches (matches on the affinity count double those on the description).
+The ranking is bag-of-words: it tokenises the user query, tokenises the affinity declared in each manifest, sums the matches (affinity matches score 4× those on the description, capped at 3 for description).
 Extracting the tokens means: lowercase, alphanumeric words, no accents.

 Query: «fetch https://httpbin.org/get».
 Tokens: {fetch, httpbin, org, get, https}.

-Match against affinity of web_fetch: web, http, url, fetch, scarica, leggi, pagina, api, rest.
+Match against affinity of get_urls: web, http, url, fetch, scarica, leggi, pagina, api, rest.
 Match: fetch.
 Score: 2.

 K (number of executors to pass to the LLM) is not fixed: it depends on the confidence with which the pre-filter distinguishes the top-1 from the others.